d-bl/MAE-gf/docs/fish.md

 If the tail is made with pairs not from the same fish, the ground is called [_Lotus_][lotus-page].
 Fish can also be made using the <span class="elem">Droste function</span> of GroundForge.
 See page [_Droste_][droste-page].

-{% include picts-centr.html
-     alt="fish notation"
-     src="/MAE-gf/images/fish/fish.svg"
-     title="fish notation"
-%}
 Broader fish can be made, e.g. with four cloth stitches.
 In some Milanese grounds, the heads and tails are made as a cloth stitch with pairs.
 Groundforge does not support this.
 Making the head and tail as a half spider is supported.
 Please note: if a fish has an odd number of bones, like B3, the weavers change direction at the next set of fish.
 This is not shown in the matrices used for the examples.

 ## Fish notation
 Lets call the horizontal rows the _bones_, the vertical lines the _spines_, and the in between rows the _waves_.
 Fish B,S,W means: the number of Bones, the number of Spines and the number of Waves.
 There are two ways of zero waves, noted with "0" and "-" respectively.
-See the picture at the top of this page.
+See the picture.

+{% include picts-centr.html
+     alt="fish notation"
+     src="/MAE-gf/images/fish/fish.svg"
+     title="fish notation"
+%}

 ## Fish examples
 * [Fish B1,S2,W-][T-12-], [Fish B2,S1,W-][T-21-], [Fish B1,S2,W0][T-120]